jhonnjc15/jhonnjc15.github.io/src/content/about/en/index.md

 ## members
 members:
-  title: This is who we aree
+  title: Meet the team behind Paqari
-  description: We are a diverse and dedicated team passionate about creating solutions that make a difference.
+  description: We are a diverse and dedicated team blending science, design, and technology to turn curiosity into discovery.
   member_list:
     - name: Eleanor Pena
       field: Co-founder & COO